Mental Health Volunteering Abroad

 What is mental health volunteering?

 Excellent question!
-Our Mental Health Placements all involve mental health volunteering with communities abroad.
+Our Mental Health Placements all involve mental health volunteering abroad.
 So...what does mental health volunteering actually involve?
 Well, you get to use the skills you've gained as a psychology student or graduate to promote positive mental health in communities where resources for those with mental health concerns and specific needs may be lacking.

 Our placements are all slightly different, but are designed to provide maximum benefit to both the communities where we work and to your CV.
 We work in a variety of settings with diverse client groups to ensure that we are having the best, most sustainable impact.
 Volunteers work on five - seven weekly projects and aim to positively impact service users in the following ways:

 • Improve self-esteem and self-worth through providing individual attention and helping them to master skills.

 • Improve mood through physical exercise and social interaction.

 • Develop cognitive, social, and gross and fine motor skills by developing and facilitating interactive, creative and stimulating sessions.

 We encourage our volunteers to get as imaginative as possible when planning activities and to consider how sessions are supporting the service users in real, measurable ways.